jacobdshimer/jacobdshimer.github.io/_posts/2018-07-30-Headless-Splunk-Update.md

 title: "Update to: Running a Headless Splunk Search"
 date: 2018-07-30
 tags: [splunk, python]
-excerpt: "Sending searches to a Splunk Server and get the results.
-Now with command line capability"
+excerpt: "Send searches to a Splunk Server and get the results.
+Now with command line capability."
 header:
   image: "/images/Splunk_logo.png"
 ---